CCI-MOC/documentation/docs/source/Trusted-Users.md

 ## Deplicated.
 Archived here as reference
   List -
 Eventually, we will have this online registration.
 For now, we will use a simple form that can be checked out from MOC repo.
-The request form file name is [MOCAccountRequestForm_TrustedUser.docx](MOCAccountRequestForm_TrustedUser.docx) or [MOCAccountRequestForm_TrustedUser.pdf](MOCAccountRequestForm_TrustedUser.pdf)
+The request form file name is [MOCAccountRequestForm_TrustedUser.docx]<!--(MOCAccountRequestForm_TrustedUser.docx)--> or [MOCAccountRequestForm_TrustedUser.pdf]<!--(MOCAccountRequestForm_TrustedUser.pdf)-->

 Steps after moc-kaizen-l receives the request form:

 1. create the account for the user using the default quota below

-1. send a [newUserEmailTemplate.pdf](welcome) mail to user and cc kaizen@lists.massopen.cloud
+1. send a welcome email to user and cc kaizen@lists.massopen.cloud

 1. send a separate email with the password just to the user